astromechza/axum-htmx-sample/README.md

 # axum-htmx-sample

-A sample in Rust using axum and htmx to reduce bytes transferred for simpler html sites with progressive enhancement.
+A sample in Rust using [axum](https://docs.rs/axum/latest/axum/) and [HTMX](https://htmx.org/) to reduce bytes transferred for simpler HTML sites with progressive enhancement.

-Although HTMX _can_ be much more complicated, this example works on a few basic principles:
+Although HTMX _can_ be much more complicated, this example works on a few principles:

 1. Use `hx-boost="true"` by default.
 This applies to all the GET links and POST form and simplifies their definition.
-2. The POST form demonstrates validation and success messages in a simple way which works fine for the basic use-case but can be more complicated with partial out-of-band swaps if the page is expensive to render in the future.
+2. The POST form demonstrates validation and success messages in a way which works ok for this use-case but can be more complicated with partial out-of-band swaps if the page is expensive to render in the future.
 3. Progressive enhancement that works with javascript disabled entirely.